SARAH SANDS PHILLIPS

 White Columns︎

-Red River Métis/British artist and poet.
+Red River Métis/British-Irish artist and poet.
 My practice is grounded in materiality and engaged in an interdisciplinary, process-oriented investigation of intuitive sites of presence and absence, intention and the skin.

 ︎ Info—CV